-Donald Trump's choice for Treasury Secretary Steven Mnunchin has said that Fannie Mae and Freddie Mac, which guarantee the interest and principal on roughly two-thirds of American mortgages, should be privatized but not closed.
+President Trump's choice for Treasury Secretary Steven Mnunchin has said that Fannie Mae and Freddie Mac, which guarantee the interest and principal on roughly two-thirds of American mortgages, should be privatized but not closed.
 Congressman Jeb Hensarling (R-TX), the powerful House Financial Services Chairman, is anxious to make his mark by blowing up both Fannie and Freddie.
 In the end, I would anticipate some sort of compromise that moves closer to what Mnunchin wants than that being pursued by Hensarling.

 Affordable Care Act

 Since the Affordable Care Act (ACA) was enacted in 2010, the Republicans have voted repeatedly to repeal it, knowing it would face a certain veto from President Obama.
-Both Trump and Congressional Republicans want to repeal it and replace it with something else, although there is no consensus on what this might be.
+Both President Trump and Congressional Republicans want to repeal it and replace it with something else, although there is no consensus on what this might be.
 House Speaker Paul Ryan (R-WI) wants to create a voucher-based private health insurance program with financial assistance to those in need.
 In the meantime, hanging in the balance are the 19 million people currently insured under the ACA.

-Taking a step in the right direction, Trump made a good move in nominating Congressman Tom Price (R-GA) to be Secretary of Health and Human Services.
+Taking a step in the right direction, President Trump made a good move in nominating Congressman Tom Price (R-GA) to be Secretary of Health and Human Services.
 He is a surgeon who has done a lot of work and thinking on this matter during his six terms in Congress.
 The inclination was initially to repeal the law but keep it in effect for at least two years and use the time to come up with something else.
-This plan has since come under attack, even from Trump himself who promised, without understanding how complex it is, that Congress would repeal and replace the law with something else very soon.
+This plan has since come under attack, even from Mr. Trump himself who promised, without understanding how complex it is, that Congress would repeal and replace the law with something else very soon.
 This is easier said than done.
-Trump has at times embraced a single payer system which is strongly opposed by Congressional Republicans.
+Mr. Trump has at times embraced a single payer system which is strongly opposed by Congressional Republicans.
 He also said he wants to jawbone down the prices of pharmaceuticals, which is another area where he might have a problem with people in his own party, but not with the Democrats, who agree at least on this one matter with him.

 Trump's opportunity to reduce tensions

 After years of rancor between Republicans and Democrats, it would be good to get bipartisan cooperation and this brings forth a level of public consensus that adds legitimacy and support for the things that are being done.
 Given the age we are living in, I have no illusions that this will occur.
 However, I do see developing fissures between the new president and Congress on issues relating to spending and deficits.
-As a developer and candidate, Trump has never abhorred debt.
+As a developer and candidate, Mr. Trump has never abhorred debt.
 This is one principle that usually unites the Republican Party, even though they deviate from this when it serves their purposes.

 I remain a bit hopeful that given the new president's lack of policy knowledge and experience in Washington that the Congress will restore the power provided to them in the United States constitution, which has been significantly eroded be the federal government for decades now